elkorn/workshop-akka/README.md

 ```

 The only place where you deal with an actual `Actor` instance is *where you create code for it*.
 Everywhere else, you are dealing with `ActorRef`s.
-It's very important, since `ActorRef`s are the cogs within Akka's machinery.
+It's very important, since `ActorRef`s are the cogs within Akka's machinery - their primary role is to provide support for sending and receiving messages.

 ![Bigger picture](ActorRef.png)